Family Office vs. Hedge Fund

 6. Investment Horizon

 Family offices are focused on obtaining good, sustainable, long-term returns.
 They typically do not move in and out of an asset or an asset class.
-Their underlying principle tends to be Buy and Hold.
+Their underlying principle tends to be buy-and-hold.
 Hedge funds, on the other hand, have a short-term investment horizon focused on maximizing returns.

 Final Thoughts